Skip to content

 Background

-Kubernetes helps users automatically schedule and expand containerized applications, but modern Kubernetes environments are becoming more and more complex.
-When platform and application engineers need to investigate events in dynamic and containerized environments, finding the most meaningful signals may involve many trial and error steps.
-Intelligent Inspection can filter exceptions according to the current search context, thus speeding up incident investigation, reducing the pressure on engineers, reducing the average repair time and improving the end-user experience.
+Kubernetes helps users automatically schedule and scale containerized applications, but modern Kubernetes environments are becoming increasingly complex.
+When platform and application engineers need to investigate events in dynamic, containerized environments, finding the most meaningful signals may involve many trial-and-error steps.
+Through intelligent inspection, anomalies can be filtered based on the current search context, thus accelerating event investigation, alleviating pressure on engineers, reducing mean time to repair, and improving end-user experience.

-3. In Guance「Management / API Key Management」create API Key
+3. In Guance "Management / API Key Management", create an API Key for operations.

-In the DataFlux Func, install the "Guance Custom Inspection (K8S-Pod Restart Detection)" through the "Script Market" and follow the prompts to configure the Guance API Key to complete activation.
+In your self-built DataFlux Func, install "Guance Self-Built Inspection (K8S-Pod Restart Detection)" via the "Script Market" and configure the Guance API Key to enable it.

 image